department-of-veterans-affairs/vets-website/content/pages/burials/index.md

   <div class="link">
     <a href="https://vets.gov/burials-and-memorials/eligibility/"><b>Eligibility</b></a>
-    <p>Find out if you qualify for burial in a VA national cemetery and other burial honors.
+    <p>Find out if you qualify for burial in a VA national cemetery and for other burial honors.
   </div>

   <div class="link">
     <a href="https://vets.gov/burials-and-memorials/pre-need/"><b>Pre-Need Burial Eligibility Determination</b></a>
     <p>Apply for a pre-need eligibility decision letter.
-This can help you pre plan for burial in a VA national cemetery, and make the process easier for your family members at your time of need.</p>
+This can help you pre-plan for burial in a VA national cemetery, and make the process easier for your family members at your time of need.</p>
   </div>

   <div class="link">
     <a href="https://vets.gov/burials-and-memorials/survivor-and-dependent-benefits/burial-costs/"><b>Veteran Burial Allowance</b></a>
-    <p>Learn how to apply for a burial allowance to help pay for Veterans funeral services, burial, and transportation costs.</p>
+    <p>Learn how to apply for a burial allowance to help pay for a Veteran's funeral services, burial, and transportation costs.</p>
   </div>

   <div class="link">
     <a href="https://www.vets.gov/burials-and-memorials/honor/headstones-markers-medallions/"><b>Memorial Items</b></a>
-    <p>Find out how to apply for grave markers, headstones Presidential Memorial Certificates, and other memorial items to honor a Veteran's service.</p>
+    <p>Find out how to apply for grave markers, headstones, Presidential Memorial Certificates, and other memorial items to honor a Veteran's service.</p>
   </div>

   <div class="link">